karatelabs/karate/README.md

 * [Testing Web Services with Karate](https://automationpanda.com/2018/12/10/testing-web-services-with-karate/) - quick start guide and review by [Andrew Knight](https://twitter.com/automationpanda) at the *Automation Panda* blog

 You can find a lot more references [in the wiki](https://github.com/intuit/karate/wiki/Community-News).
-Karate also has its own 'tag' and a very active and supportive community at [Stack Overflow](https://stackoverflow.com/questions/tagged/karate).
+Karate also has its own "tag" and a very active and supportive community at [Stack Overflow](https://stackoverflow.com/questions/tagged/karate).

 # Getting Started
 If you are a Java developer - Karate requires [Java](http://www.oracle.com/technetwork/java/javase/downloads/index.html) 8 (at least version 1.8.0_112 or greater) and then either [Maven](http://maven.apache.org), [Gradle](https://gradle.org), [Eclipse](#eclipse-quickstart) or [IntelliJ](https://github.com/intuit/karate/wiki/IDE-Support#intellij-community-edition) to be installed.
 Note that Karate works fine on OpenJDK.
 Any Java version from 8-12 is supported.